 Travel rules and permissible items are subject to change – while this list is accurate for now, new rules can go up anytime.
 Always check the requirements of the country and airlines you’re flying with before you fly.

-Here’s a handy tip: consider taking a padded mailing envelope and sheet of stamps with you when you travel so on the odd chance your needles are going to be confiscated, you can mail your package home to yourself!
+Here’s a handy tip: consider taking a padded mailing envelope and sheet of stamps with you when you travel.
+On the odd chance your needles will be confiscated, you can mail your package home to yourself!

 Enjoy your travels and your knitting on board the plane when allowed.
 If you’ve had experience knitting on planes, please let me know in the comments below.
 I’d love to hear from you.